 Meanwhile, three other transportation department nominees also appeared alongside Raymond Martinez.

 They were Diana Furchtgott-Roth as assistant secretary of transportation for research and technology, Bruce Landsberg as National Transportation Safety Board (NTSB) member, and Leon Westmoreland as Amtrak Director.

 Martinez’s firm stance towards implementing the ELD mandate as scheduled should prompt fleets and owner-operators who have yet to transition to ELDs to start making their move right now.

 With how the trucking industry is currently taking shape, the ELD mandate is all set to take effect from December 18, 2017.
-Therefore, you need to start looking for an ELD provider as soon as possible.
+Therefore, you need to start looking for an FMCSA-compliant ELD solution as soon as possible.